 - Once SGS receives External Examiner's Report, it is then shared with Supervisor.
 (Defence date and time can be booked minimum 1 week from receipt of External Examiner's Report)

 N.B.
 If the External Examiner has serious concerns, the defence maybe postponed.

-4. The School of Graduate Studies will make arrangements for the date, time and location of the defence.
+- Based on the recommendations on the External Examiner's Report, SGS will make arrangements for the date, time and location of the defence.

-5. SGS invites Nipissing University community to defence.
+- SGS invites Nipissing University community to defence.

-5. After the questioning has been completed the Examination Committee will deliberate in camera to decide on the outcome of the defence and complete the Examination Committee Report.
+- After the questioning has been completed the Examination Committee will deliberate in camera to decide on the outcome of the defence and complete the Examination Committee Report.

 Possible Outcomes of defence:

-- Fail - Signature Page not needed
+- Fail - (Signature Page not needed)

-5. SGS reviews all required documentation and submits a grade for approval.
+- SGS reviews all required documentation and submits a grade for approval.